 I am a Post-Doctoral Research Fellow at WEALTHPOL Project in the Department of Political Science and International Relations at the University of Oxford and Nuffield College.
 I hold a Ph.D. in Political Science (2018) and an MA in Economics (2014) from Duke University, USA.
 I received my bachelor’s degrees in Economics and Mathematics from Koc University, Turkey (2012).

-Besides my research, I teach courses in political economy, political methodology, mathematics for social scientists and political economy of Islam.
+Besides my research, I teach courses in political economy, political methodology, mathematics for social scientists, political economy of Islam, and geo-spatial analysis.